Sowmyadevalla2005/Flam/README.md

 2.  **Run from Android Studio:**
     In Android Studio, select the `app` module and click the "Run" button (green triangle icon).
 The application will be installed and launched on your selected device/emulator.

-## Architecture Explanation (JNI and Frame Flow)
+## Architecture Explanation (Frame Flow)

-The application's architecture is designed to leverage Android's Java/Kotlin capabilities for camera management and UI, while offloading computationally intensive image processing to native C++ code using the Java Native Interface (JNI).
+This Android application captures and processes camera images entirely within the Java/Kotlin layer, leveraging the OpenCV Android library.

-1.  **Camera Frame Capture (Java/Kotlin):**
+1.  **Camera Frame Capture:**
-    The Android `app` module uses the Camera API (e.g., `CameraX`, `Camera2`, or `Camera1`) to capture real-time camera frames.
-These frames are typically received as `Image` objects or `byte[]` arrays.

-2.  **JNI Call to Native Code (Java/Kotlin -> C++):**
-    Once a new frame is available, the Java/Kotlin layer invokes a native C++ function via JNI.
-This typically involves passing the raw pixel data (e.g., `ByteBuffer` or `byte[]`) and frame metadata (width, height, format) to the C++ side.
+    The application uses `JavaCameraView` to establish a real-time camera feed. `JavaCameraView` handles the intricacies of camera access and continuously delivers frames.

+2.  **Frame Conversion and Processing:**
+    As `JavaCameraView` provides new camera frames, they are received and converted into OpenCV `Mat` objects.
+OpenCV's `Imgproc.adaptiveThreshold` function is then applied to these `Mat` objects, performing adaptive thresholding based on a checkbox state.

-3.  **OpenCV Processing (C++):**
+3.  **Display:**
-    In the `jni` module, the native C++ code receives the frame data.
-It then converts this raw data into an OpenCV `Mat` object.
-OpenCV functions (e.g., `cv::Canny` for edge detection, `cv::cvtColor` for grayscale) are applied to process the `Mat`.

-4.  **Display (Java/Kotlin):**
-    The processed OpenCV output is then displayed back on the Android UI, creating a real-time processed camera feed.
+    The processed `Mat` objects are then displayed back on the `JavaCameraView`, providing a real-time view of the processed camera feed.

-This flow ensures that performance-critical image processing is handled efficiently in C++, while the Android framework manages camera hardware and UI presentation.
+This architecture simplifies the development by keeping all image processing within the Android (Java/Kotlin) environment, utilizing the convenient features of the OpenCV Android library.

 ## Dependencies

 This project uses:

--   **OpenCV:** For advanced image processing capabilities in C++.
+-   **OpenCV:** For image capture and processing capabilities.
--   **AndroidX Libraries:** Standard Android support libraries for UI and camera integration.
+-   **AndroidX Libraries:** Standard Android support libraries for UI and application components.

 ## Contributing